 R button = S key on your keyboard.

 Start button = Enter on your keyboard.

 You might also Like:

-You are now playing Metroid Fusion Game, a high quality Action Games on KBH, for free.
-One of 16125 games listed on KBH.
-Part of our Action Games, Adventure Games, Asteroid Games, GBA Games, Metroid Games, Metroidvania Games, Platform Games, Retro Games, Robots Games, Sci-fi Games, and Shooting Games gaming categories.
-If you enjoy playing Metroid Fusion online game, we also recommend you play Super Metroid, Metroid Zero Mission, and Metroid Super Zero Mission.
-Metroid Fusion has been liked by 169 people.
-We have fun games for the entire family to enjoy.
+You are currently playing Metroid Fusion Game, a high quality Action Games on KBH Games for free.
+One of 16205 games listed on KBH.
+Metroid Fusion is part of our Action Games, Adventure Games, Asteroid Games, GBA Games, Metroid Games, Metroidvania Games, Platform Games, Retro Games, Robots Games, Sci-fi Games, and Shooting Games categories of games.
+It has been liked by 177 people that played.
+We have many fun games for the entire family to enjoy.
 Explore and see what amazing games you'll discover today.↑